Patricia Kombo

 Patricia Kombo is a youth climate activist in Kenya.
 She is best known for her tree planting initiatives as part of her nonprofit PaTree Initiative.
 The initiative has planted over 10,000 trees as of 2020.
 For this work, Kombo has been named a United Nations Convention to Combat Desertification Land Hero.

+Early life and career

 Kombo is originally from Mbooni, Makueni County.
 Kombo studied journalism at Moi University.